-In today’s installment of our #SpyrosoftPeople series, we’re introducing Stefania Winkel who’s responsible for tester teams at Spyrosoft.
+In today’s instalment of our #SpyrosoftPeople series, we’re introducing Stefania Winkel, who’s responsible for tester teams at Spyrosoft.

 How did you get into testing?